Donald N. Frey: Background

 Frey was born to Edward Muir Luken and Margaret Bryden (née Nelson) Frey in St. Louis, Missouri.
 His paternal great-grandfather, Abraham Frey, was born in Leipzig, Germany.

 He grew up with his younger brother Stuart M. (who later became chief engineer at Ford Motor Company after Donald) in Waterloo, Iowa, where his father worked for Deere & Company.
 His father, a metallurgist, designed the 1923 John Deere Model D tractor, and would later work for the Allis-Chalmers Manufacturing Company.
 As children, Frey and his brother had once made gunpowder — from scratch.

-Frey received his diploma from Bethel High School.
-In 1940, he began engineering school at Michigan State College.
+In 1940, Frey began engineering school at Michigan State College.

 During World War II Frey worked on the Packard V-1650 version of the Rolls-Royce Merlin engine for Packard Motors, the engines to be sent to England for placement in the Hurricanes and Spitfires.
 He then served as an officer in the United States Army (1942–1946).

 After the war he returned to his studies, this time at the University of Michigan in Ann Arbor.
 At Michigan's College of Engineering, he earned a Bachelor of Science degree in metallurgy (1947), a master's degree in systems engineering (1949), and a Ph.D. in metallurgical engineering (1951).
 During his doctoral studies he was an assistant professor.

 Frey married four times, to Margaret (mother of his six children), Mary Cameron, Arvelene Gore, and last wife Kay Eberley, from whom he was separated.
 He died March 5, 2010, in Evanston, Illinois, at age 86, survived by three daughters, Margaret Walton, Catherine McNair, and Elizabeth Sullivan and two sons, Christopher and Donald Jr.

-Frey was trilingual (speaking English, Russian and French), was an avid follower of opera and archaeology, and while at Ford, read "the London Times Literary Supplement as avidly as Ward's Automotive Reports."
+Frey was trilingual (speaking English, Russian, and French), was an avid follower of opera and archaeology, and while at Ford, read "the London Times Literary Supplement as avidly as Ward's Automotive Reports."
 At the time of his death, Frey owned (and drove) a two-tone merlot and white 19641/2 Mustang.